Theory uncertainties of the irreducible background to VBF Higgs production: Assessment of theory uncertainties

 Perhaps the most striking feature is observed in the comparison of $\Delta \phi_{jj}$, shown in Fig.~\ref{fig:incVsNLOPSphijj}.
 There is a marked shape difference between \minnlops and MEPS@NLO in the region around $\Delta\phi_{jj}\approx\pi$, a region important for studies of CP-violation, for both VBF Higgs and ggF $\text{Higgs} + 2 \text{jet}$ production.
 This difference is amplified at the parton level.
 Moreover, there is a dramatic shape difference between \minnlops+~\herwig and \minnlops+~\pythia, with \minnlops+~\herwig indicating a similar behavior around $\Delta\phi_{jj}\approx\pi$ as the NLO matched predictions.
-As a consequence of these observations, we conclude that the \minnlops simulation has significant deficiencies when it comes to predicting the azimuthal correlations between the leading jets.
-This adds to the problems of describing the leading jet transverse momentum spectra observed in Fig.~\ref{fig:inclusive_kfac_explanation}.
+As a consequence of these observations, we conclude that the \minnlops simulation has certain deficiencies when it comes to predicting the azimuthal correlations between the leading jets.
+This adds to the problems of describing the leading jet transverse momentum spectra observed in Fig.~\ref{fig:jetSpectra}.
 On the other hand, we observe that all calculations that are NLO precise for the $H+2j$ final state are consistent in their predictions of the $\Delta\phi_{jj}$ spectrum.
 This includes in particular the MC@NLO predictions from \sherpa, the \powhegbox+~\pythia and \powhegbox+~\herwig predictions, and the inclusive MEPS@NLO predictions from Sherpa.
 We have verified that the MEPS@NLO results also agree with LO merged results from \sherpa, and that the latter are stable with respect to the number of jets included in the merging, as long as a third jet is included.
-Our recommendation is therefore to rely on any one of those predictions by default, and to gauge the uncertainty of the result by varying among the $H+2j$ NLO accurate setups presented in this study.